vercel/next.js/docs/advanced-features/compiler.md

 }
 ```

-`swcPlugins` accepts an array of tuple for configuring plugins.
-A tuple for the plugin contains path to the plugin, and an object for its configurations.
-Path to the plugin can be a npm module package name, or absolute path to the `.wasm` binary itself.
+`swcPlugins` accepts an array of tuples for configuring plugins.
+A tuple for the plugin contains the path to the plugin and an object for plugin configuration.
+The path to the plugin can be an npm module package name or an absolute path to the `.wasm` binary itself.

 ## Unsupported Features